Speeding Up Lightroom

 The Texture slider in Lightroom is remarkable, and it works great on the original negative.
 In many cases, I think adding a bit of texture looks MORE like the kind of sharpening used in Lab scanners than the sharpening controls in the details panel.
 You can also use this in combination with the local adjustments (like graduated filers), for instance, if you want to increase the texture in most areas of the image, but want to lower texture to soften skin tones or make smoother looking skies.

-You can still use the HSL/Color panel on the original image to get some great nuances in color, BUT you have to follow this secret: use the picker tool and drag on the image itself (rather then trying to adjust the color slider individually).
+You can still use the HSL/Color panel on the original image to get some great nuances in color, BUT you have to follow this secret: use the picker tool and drag on the image itself (rather than trying to adjust the color slider individually).
 The reason for this is that if you are still working against the RAW, you need to be selected the colors in the original, and not in the inverted image.
 And using the picker tool will do this for you.
 If I find that any particular colors are too strong, I’ll just drag on that color in the image and pull it down.

 While Negative Lab Pro will automatically try to use the automatic lens correction tool, it can be helpful to come in and check and update the settings.
 This is especially important if you are using any kind of lens adapter in your camera scanning setup, as the adapter will typically prevent the camera lens metadata from being captured by your camera, and thus prevent Lightroom from finding the right lens profile automatically.
 So in that case, you might need to manually add your lens in this tool and find the right settings to remove distortion and vignetting.
 This is also a helpful tool for removing chromatic aberration from your scene.